RyanMilb/boltathon/README.md

 5. verifying node checks document 'proof' attribute using lnd verifymessage
 ### verify the revokable status of the credential
 6. verifying node checks that the channel is still active

+# Further Enhancements
+As we are embeding details of lightning endpoints we could take this further and charge a verifier for adding friction to transactions.
+The verifier would request proof and if a valid proof was provided then the owner would be compensated for the transaction friction.
+This is important with the banking sector adding more fiction to payments (SCA) to try and combat fraud.

 # API
 ## Issuer